unsw-cse-comp3900-9900-23T3/capstone-project-9900m11b5gusts/workDiary/Jun Du.md

 week9:

-Complete the frontend and backend of the campaigns page.
+Complete the frontend and backend of the campaign page.
 Finish all the tasks.
+Praparing the final presentation with teammates.

+week 10:

+ Modifying and enhancing the entire webpage interface.
+Finishing the final report.